-Mentally Healthy Schools is an easy to use website for primary schools, offering teachers and school staff information, advice and practical resources to understand and promote pupils’ mental health and wellbeing.
+Mentally Healthy Schools is a free website for primary schools, offering school staff information, advice and practical resources to better understand and promote pupils’ mental health and wellbeing.

 What the site covers